skuid/SamplePages/Salesforce_Advanced/Approval_Process_Actions/README.md

 ## Notes:
 - Before this page can run - an approval process must be created on the Case object.

-- In order to use the "Unlock" action the following Salesforce setting you must to go to `Salesforce  Setup->Create-> Workflows and Approvals -> Process Automation Settings` and set checkbox Enable record locking and unlocking in Apex as true
+- In order to use the "Unlock" action the following Salesforce setting you must to go to `Salesforce  Setup->Create-> Workflows and Approvals -> Process Automation Settings` and set checkbox Enable record locking and unlocking in Apex as true.

+- Explore the Render Conditions on the approval actions to see how the appropriate action is shown for the record context.
+For example:
+    - If a record has not been submitted, only show the "submit for approval" action.
+    - If an  approval is pending, only show the approve / reject buttons to the eligible approver.

+- Explore the message area - a component that is initially hidden,  but is triggered to be exposed if there are errors in the salesforce approval actions.

 ## Related Links: